 If you have been named the executor of an estate in the will of a deceased individual, chances are you are going to have to go to probate court.
 Probate court is the process by which a will is administered in Alabama and in most other states.
 Before the assets listed in a will can pass to a decedent’s beneficiaries, they have to be subjected to probate.
 Probate can be an expensive and time-consuming process if it’s handled poorly.
-Get help: contact a skilled probate attorney at Secure Law, P.C. to learn more about what is expected of you in your role as executor or personal representative and how you can discharge your duties effectively and in accordance with the law.

 The Role of the Personal Representative

 Being named a personal representative or other fiduciary is a great honor but one that comes with great responsibilities.
 The person who so appointed you obviously held you in high esteem; however, they probably neglected to tell you what probate is all about.
 In the eyes of the law, probate is only partially about ensuring that a decedent’s heirs receive the property they are due.
 Instead, probate is mostly about honoring creditors’ claims.
 In fact, it is only after all relevant creditors have been notified and any outstanding debts honored that the remainder of an estate is permitted to pass to the deceased’s heirs.

 The personal representative is responsible for accounting for and gathering the assets of the deceased, notifying creditors of the death and paying them appropriately according to the debt they are owed, and – finally – seeing that any remaining assets reach the deceased’s heirs in accordance with the instructions in the will.
 What’s more, they are expected to do this in compliance with state and federal law while simultaneously protecting the estate from fraud and doing their best to minimize their own costs.
 By working with a seasoned Huntsville probate lawyer during this time, executors can be sure they are doing everything possible to safeguard the estate as well as their own pocketbook.